-The following describes the investment positions of the City's operating funds as of June 30, 2023 and June 30, 2022.
-The City held \$5.67 billion and \$5.35 billion, respectively, in high grade, fixed income investments.
-All investments are governed by state law and the City's Investment Policy, which dictates the following objectives, in order of priority:
+The following describes the investment positions of the City's operating funds as of June 30, 2024 and June 30, 2023.
+The City held \$5.76 billion and \$5.67 billion, respectively, in high grade, fixed income investments.
+All investments are governed by state law and the City's Investment Policy, which dictates the following objectives, in order of priority

 These funds are managed internally by City personnel within a citywide investment pool.
-The investments listed below do not include the City's three pension funds, which are described separately in this report as well as the City's ACFR.
+The investments listed in this section do not include the City's three pension funds, which are described separately in this report as well as the City's ACFR.